ABC Radio Brisbane: Local programs

-Breakfast is heard on ABC Radio Brisbane each weekday between 5am and 7:45am, and features news, sports, weather forecasts, financial information, discussions about the day's news and live traffic reports.
+Breakfast is heard on 612 ABC Brisbane each weekday between 5am and 7:45am, and features news, sports, weather forecasts, financial information, discussions about the day's news and live traffic reports.
 ABC News bulletins are broadcast throughout the program on the half-hour from 5am until 8am.
 The program has won numerous ratings surveys in the Brisbane radio market throughout recent years.

-Spencer Howson presented the program for fifteen years, 1997-2000 and 2006-16.
+Spencer Howson presented the program for fifteen years, 1997-2000 and 2006–16.
 In November 2016, Howson announced he was stepping down from hosting the breakfast show.
 In December 2016, it was announced that Queensland Country Hour presenter Craig Zonca would be the new host of the station's breakfast show commencing in 2017.
 In December 2017, ABC announced that Rebecca Levingston would join Craig Zonca to host Breakfast from January 2018.

 In yet another on-air shakeup, Rebecca Levingston claimed the coveted Mornings slot from January 2019, and Zonca was paired with Loretta Ryan, relegating Emma Griffiths to Weekend Mornings.

 Mornings is broadcast from 8:30am until 11:00am with the first 30 minutes devoted to the main news stories of the day.
 Prime ministers, premiers and other politicians will lobby to be interviewed in this first half-hour.
 After 9:00am talkback callers are encouraged to contribute to the day's debate.
 Mornings has proved almost as controversial as the stories normally covered on the local current affairs show.
 Several people have presented the show over the years with their departure often making headlines.

 Recent presenters have been Steve Austin (2011–2017), Madonna King (2006–2011), Steve Austin (2004–2005), Kirsten Macgregor (2003), Susan Mitchell (2002), Andrew Carroll (2000–2001), Cathy Border (2000), John Barton, Carolyn Tucker (1998–1999), Anna Reynolds and Rod Henshaw.
 In 2002, the ABC was forced to apologise to Andrew Carroll and admit he was unfairly sacked.
 Carroll was taken off-air after commenting, during an interview with Queensland Premier Peter Beattie, that he would have to "reconsider the terms of his contract" (or similar).
 Carroll's story was featured on the ABC's own media watchdog program Media Watch.
 In October 2011, King announced that she would be leaving the station to spend more time with her children.